microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 Note that this method of setting the firewall rules (using the Azure portal or Azure Cloud Shell) grants your client IP address access to all of the databases that are in that logical server.
 After you've configured the server-level firewall rule, which you did above, you can optionally configure database-level firewall rules that apply to individual databases.
 This can only be done with T-SQL, using the command `EXECUTE sp_set_database_firewall_rule`.
 For more information, see the references in the **Description** of this activity.

+You can close the Azure Cloud Shell now.
+In the next step, you'll use the portal.

 **Step 3 - Create a VNet rule using the Azure portal**

 You've now seen how to update firewall rules for specific IP addresses or ranges of IP addresses.
 However, VMs in Azure have dynamic IP addresses (they change).
 You can set up static IP addresses, but even this can be difficult to maintain.
 You can, alternatively, use virtual network (VNet) rules to manage access from specific subnet(s) that contain your VMs or other services.
 Let's see how.